File downloaded to a machine from a website

 - Research suspicious file names to see if they have been reported elsewhere.

-- Corroborate your findings using other sourcetypes.
+- Corroborate your findings using other source types.

 - Research key attributes.
 Many security firms blog about popular implementations of ransomware or malware.